ryleelyman/Site/research.md

 I have attended [Junior Geometry and Topology in the Midwest][Madison] and [Algorithms in Complex Dynamics and Mapping Class Groups][ICERM].

+In the spring I will speak at the [Topology Seminar][Brandeis] at Brandeis University, the [Dynamics, Geometry & Groups Seminar][Queens] at Queen's University, and the [Geometric Group Theory Seminar][McGill] at McGill University.

-In the spring I will speak at an [AMS Special Session on Combinatorial Methods in Geometric Group Theory][AMS2], an [AMS Special Session on Subgroups in Nonpositive Curvature][AMS3], and the [Dynamics, Geometry & Groups Seminar][Queens] at Queen's University.
+I will also speak at an
+[AMS Special Session on Combinatorial Methods in Geometric Group Theory][AMS2], and an [AMS Special Session on Subgroups in Nonpositive Curvature][AMS3].

+I will attend an RTG Mini-conference on
+[Riemann Surfaces and their Moduli Spaces][RTG] at the University of Utah.

 [Temple]: https://math.temple.edu/events/seminars/geometry
 [AMS]: http://www.ams.org/meetings/sectional/2263_program_ss3.html